fleetdm/fleet/articles/embracing-the-future-declarative-device-management.md

 DDM is a paradigm shift in device management, enabling a more efficient and secure administration of macOS devices.
 It allows for tamper-resistant configurations and ensures simplified monitoring of system services and background tasks.

 In this blog post, we dive into Apple's forthcoming DDM in macOS Sonoma.
-Specifically we'll explore how it will alter the way you manage system services, certificates and identities, and how it transitions you from traditional Mobile Device Management (MDM) systems.
-Whether you're an experienced Mac admin or just getting started, hopefully this guide will provide some insights into DDM for you and your organization.
+Specifically, we'll explore how it will alter the way you manage system services, certificates and identities, and how it transitions you from traditional Mobile Device Management (MDM) systems.
+Whether you're an experienced Mac admin or just getting started, hopefully, this guide will provide some insights into DDM for you and your organization.
 Let's dive in!

 ## Declarative device management for system services